cafaray/diplo-cloud-notificacion-service/README.md

 # Getting Started

-Ready for test the pipeline in the second round diplo course.
+Ready to test the pipeline in the second round for the diplomado-e2 course.

-:( I'm sorry I forgot to put the final dot.

 ## Project